SSO Setup

 Security Notes

-- Email verification is required from Google before access is granted
+- Email verification is required from the configured identity provider before access is granted.